 Why sponges are gross and to be avoided

 I for one had long been wary of sponges because they just had a mildew-y look about them.
 It turns out that the reason that they look disgusting, is that they are disgusting.
 They typically contain 10 million bacteria per inch!
-According to an NSF International survey of U.S. homes, 86% of sponges had yeast and mold, and 18% had staph bacteria, which can cause skin and respiratory infections, as well as food poisoning.
-To make matters worse, sponges are made with plastic, which is not biodegradable.
+An NSF International survey of U.S. homes revealed that 86% of sponges had yeast and mold, and 18% had staph bacteria, which can cause skin and respiratory infections, as well as food poisoning.
+What’s more, sponges are made with plastic, which is not biodegradable.

 I use dishcloths that are made from a blend of bamboo and microfiber.
 Bamboo is sustainable, fast-drying, and inherently antimicrobial.